Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 *"He surrendered.
 He’s in a dormant state right now, it just needs somewhere to contain him."*

-"...Well, that makes life more complicated…" Wilde muttered.
+"...Well, that makes life more complicated..."
+Wilde muttered.
 He looked to Garl. "...Any ideas?"

 "Y’got me.
-We already got one captive Agent on Gao… Think the Whitecrests are takin’ care of it."
+We already got one captive Agent on Gao...
+Think the Whitecrests are takin’ care of it."

 "Okay... how would we transport this agent anyway?"